Drift Away: Narvel Felts version

-A country version was recorded by Narvel Felts in 1973.
-Felts' version — which changed the lyrics "I wanna get lost in your rock and roll" to "I wanna get lost in your country song" — peaked at #8 on the Billboard Hot Country Singles chart in mid-August 1973, about three months after Gray's version reached its popularity peak.
+A country version was recorded by American country music and rockabilly singer Narvel Felts in 1973.
+Felts' version — which changed the lyrics "I wanna get lost in your rock and roll" to "I wanna get lost in your country song" — peaked at number 8 on the US Billboard Hot Country Singles chart in mid-August 1973, about three months after Gray's version reached its popularity peak.
 This song marked Narvel's first success in the country scene, as he was known from the late 1950s as a rockabilly singer.

-Chart performance (Narvel Felts)
+Charts (Narvel Felts)

 Michael Bolton version

-Michael Bolton covered "Drift Away" and released it as the second single from his 1992 covers album, Timeless: The Classics, in December 1992.
-His rendition became the only hit version of the song in the United Kingdom, where it reached number 18, and also charted in Ireland and New Zealand.
+American singer and songwriter Michael Bolton covered "Drift Away" and released it as the second single from his 1992 covers album, Timeless: The Classics, in December 1992 by Columbia.
+His rendition was produced by Bolton with David Foster and Walter Afanasieff.
+It became the only hit version of the song in the United Kingdom, where it reached number 18, and also charted in Ireland and New Zealand.

 Charts

 Uncle Kracker featuring Dobie Gray version

 American singer-songwriter Uncle Kracker released a cover version from his second studio album, No Stranger to Shame (2002), in January 2003.
-This version, which featured Dobie Gray singing the bridge and singing backing vocals and final verse with Kracker, reached number nine on the Hot 100.
-The song was in the year-end top 20 just like the original 1973 version.
-It spent a then-record-setting 28 weeks atop the adult contemporary chart in the US.
+This version, which features Dobie Gray singing parts of the song with Kracker, reached number nine on the Billboard Hot 100 and spent a then-record-setting 28 weeks atop the Billboard Adult Contemporary chart.
 It also peaked at number 25 on the New Zealand Singles Chart.

 Music video

-The music video was directed by Bronston Jones.
+The music video for the song was directed by Bronston Jones.
 Filmed in Kracker's hometown of Detroit, it shows him performing the song on stage to an audience (Dobie, during his parts, comes in to perform) and Kracker working at a garage (owned by his brother), unloading and stacking tires.
 Scenes also feature him walking alone on snowy railroad tracks, and singing on an empty stage in the garage.
 His mechanic's uniform is labeled "Matt," a reference to his real first name, Matthew.